 This month in the rehab department there were an alpaca and a squirrel as patients which took me by surprise.
-The doctor told me that since the acupuncture locations were based on anatomical positions it can basically be performed on any animals.
-In my opinion one of the most significant limitations of acupuncture is that it cannot be performed on aggressive or easily excited animals, because they will struggle to get out of the restrain and shake all the needles off.
-In this case only laser therapy will be performed.
+The doctor told me that since the acupuncture locations were based on anatomical positions it can basically be performed on any animal.
+In my opinion, one of the most significant limitations of acupuncture is that it cannot be performed on aggressive or easily excited animals because they will struggle to get out of the restrain and shake all the needles off.
+In this case, only laser therapy will be performed.

 – Ernest Yu